kelseyhightower/kubernetes-the-hard-way/docs/04-kubernetes-controller.md

 ##### Authorization

 Attribute-Based Access Control (ABAC) will be used to authorize access to the Kubernetes API.
-In this lab ABAC will be setup using the Kuberentes policy file backend as documented in the [Kubernetes authorization guide](http://kubernetes.io/docs/admin/authorization).
+In this lab ABAC will be setup using the Kubernetes policy file backend as documented in the [Kubernetes authorization guide](http://kubernetes.io/docs/admin/authorization).

 ```
 wget https://raw.githubusercontent.com/kelseyhightower/kubernetes-the-hard-way/master/authorization-policy.jsonl